Meet the cast of Killing Eve series two

 Sean Delaney plays Kenny Stowton

 Who is Kenny Stowton?
 An ex-hacker, Kenny is part of Eve’s original team.
-In series one, he was revealed to be the adult son of big boss Carolyn Shaw.
+In series one, he was revealed to be the adult son of big boss Carolyn Martens.

 Where have I seen Sean Delaney before?
 Killing Eve is Delaney’s breakout role, but he’d previously made an appearance in Midsomer Murders.